mhwlng/fip-elite/README.md

 https://vkbcontrollers.com/wp-content/uploads/2019/02/VKB_JoyTester.zip

-this is what a 4 way hat switch looks like in the tool just 5 normal buttons, with low number id's :
+This is what a 4 way hat switch looks like in the tool.

+Just 5 normal buttons, with low number id's :

 ![vkb 1](https://i.imgur.com/CsnkQCm.png)

-this is what an 8 way hat switch looks like, with high numbers representing the angle of the mini-stick.
+This is what an 8 way hat switch looks like, with high numbers representing the angle of the mini-stick.

 This is not supported by the software :

 ![vkb 2](https://i.imgur.com/kCYd0BT.png)